Why Acceptance Needs to be the First, Middle, and Continuous Step in Your Recovery

 Acceptance gives us patience, helps us maneuver the inevitable ups and downs, and allows us to persist thought the difficulties we will experience.
 It is acceptance of where we may be now, acceptance that there will be failure, acceptance of what we can not control, and acceptance of the imperfections that grant us that grace we need to reach the finish line without looking back.

-Many of us believe that is we accept ourselves now, we won't make that change we desire.
-However, in actuality, not accepting ourselves is the very thing that will create many of our problems we have along our journey.
+Many of us believe that is we accept the now, we won't make that change we desire.
+However, in actuality, not accepting where we are is the very thing that will create many of our problems we have along our journey.

 Failing to accept reality creates suffering where there’s already pain, confusion where there can be clarity, anguish where there can be peace, and resistance where there can be growth.
 Wherever you are currently, is where you are.
 We need to embrace this because it is the only logical thing to do- because it is the right now, and resisting it will not make this reality different for you.
 With accpecptacne, we start to let go of resistance, and with this, we can start to approach the journey differently, perhaps changing our experiences on that journey.